PolynomialMomentOptimization/Matlab-suite/data/README.md

-SDP data in sparse POEMA format for POP problems stored in
+SDP data in sparse POEMA format for problems stored in

 PolynomialMomentOptimization/data/json